Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 **3-Release SDK Breaking Changes**

--   Warning: Starting January 2019, the LTS active version of Node.js migrated to version 10.
-This version of SDK Node.js is only compliant with this LTS active version.
+-   Warning: Starting 2019, the LTS active version of Node.js migrated to version 12.x.
+This version of SDK Node.js is only compliant with this LTS version up to 10.x.
 Consequently, you need to update your Node.js version to 10.x in order to use this release of the SDK Node.js.